kcarnold/cs344/content/units/03models/wednesday.md

 Plan:

-- Discuss highlights from facial recognition [discussion forum](../discussion/)
+- Discuss highlights from facial recognition [discussion forum](../discussion/) -- come prepared with insights from others' posts
-- Review core concepts of Lab 3
+- Opportunity: class blog
+- Intro to AI Tech Questions
 - How to evaluate a classifier?
 Accuracy and confusion matrices
 - *time permitting* loss functions and the importance of partial credit